Thomas Muirhead (curler): Men's

 Following the 2019–20 season, Team Muirhead was cut from British Curling's elite performance program.

 Personal life

 Thomas Muirhead is the brother of Olympic gold medallist Eve Muirhead, and his brother Glen is also a professional curler.
-Their father Gordon won a gold medal at the 1994 European Curling Championships, and was an alternate for the team that won the 1999 World Curling Championships.
+Their father Gordon won a gold medal at the 1994 European Curling Championships and the 1999 World Curling Championships.
 Muirhead has a degree in agriculture from Scotland's Rural College.
 Aside from curling, Muirhead rears sheep.
 He began rearing sheep in Blair Atholl, but now, along with brother Glen, rears sheep near Crieff.